billonline33/hcard-builder/README.md

-## Introudction
+## Introduction

 ### hCard Builder

 [hCard is a simple, open format for publishing people, companies and organizations on the web](http://microformats.org/wiki/hCard).

-This applciation is built in react.
+This application is built in react.